emmawooten12/website-portfolio-2020spring/README.md

 I am looking to improve several aspects of the site, but I am impressed with what I have come up with to this point.
 First off, I want to center the navigation bar buttons.
 I have tried several times by using "flex" in the CSS file, but it only seems to be moving the text.
 Furthermore, on the "Meet the Members" page, I need to add titles and name under each picture, but I do not know how to put captions for each picture rather than just a <p> section in the .html code.
 I also just want to make the pages look nicer with more interesting fonts and backgrounds.
 I could add color borders to the pictures and more design features to each page.

 I will transfer this text over to a file called "FULLDRAFT.md" once I push a final website with a reflection.
 The reflection will become the "README.md" file.

+The only assets used for this site come from pdm.pitt.edu, which I have full admin access to as I am part of the club!